 Home country elections – Germany

-The right to vote
+Right to vote

-The right to stand as a candidate
+Right to stand as a candidate

-Otherwise, the procedures for standing as a candidate are the same as those for German nationals residing in Germany.
+In all other respects, the procedures for standing as a candidate are the same as those for German nationals residing in Germany.